flutter/website/src/platform-integration/ios/ios-app-clip.md

-You can now run your App Clip target from Xcode by selecting your App Clip target from the scheme drop-down, selecting an iOS 14 device and pressing run.
+You can now run your App Clip target from Xcode by selecting your App Clip target from the scheme drop-down, selecting an iOS 16 or higher device and pressing run.

 {% include docs/app-figure.md
 image="development/platform-integration/ios-app-clip/run-select.png"